Can You Put Sunscreen on a New Tattoo?

 Sunscreens are notoriously thick creams that can suffocate the wound and keep it from getting the air it needs.

 Traditional sunscreens are sticky and can also pick up and hold on to small dirt particles.
-These little bits and pieces of junk can damage your skin and the new tattoo with tiny cuts and scrapes.
+These little can damage your skin and the new tattoo with tiny cuts and scrapes.
 Hello, infection.

 By sitting as a barrier on the skin, sunscreen can cause the perfect little environment for bacteria to breed.
 Gross, right?